Merzasphor/MWSE/docs/source/lua/type/tes3travelDestinationNode.rst

 tes3travelDestinationNode
 ====================================================================================================

-An attachment-capable structure that manages travel destinations.
+An attachment-capable structure to manage a travel destination.
+This is either exposed as a destination attachment for a door or as part of a list of possible travel services in an actor's AI configuration.

 Properties
 ----------------------------------------------------------------------------------------------------